 People who need to file bankruptcy are often concerned about the legal process.
-It is true that bankruptcy is a complex area of law, but bankruptcy is not a courtroom battle with your credit card company.
-In fact, generally speaking, bankruptcy is a cooperative process.
+It is true that bankruptcy is a complex area of law, but it is not a courtroom battle with your credit card company.
+In fact, generally speaking, it’s a cooperative process.

 Attending the Meeting of Creditors